We love trains and we love to eat, so we've gone in search of Europe's finest train station restaurants.

-It seems unfair to call Le Train Bleu a “train station restaurant”, since it’s more like a museum for the train of the same (colloquial) name.
-And although the original so-called Train Bleu (also known as the Calais-Mediterranée Express) completed its last journey back in 2007 its memory lives on, with delectable food and decadent surroundings a nod to the elegance of the luxury overnight express service.
+It seems unfair to call Le Train Bleu a "train station restaurant", since it's more like an ode the train of the same name.
+And although the original Train Bleu (otherwise known as the Calais-Mediterranée Express) completed its last journey back in 2007, its memory lives.
+Expect delectable food and decadent surroundings, all to match the elegance of the luxury overnight express service.

 1e Klas, Centraal Station, Amsterdam

-While other railway stations are content to proffer cafes and snack kiosks, the Midi Station Brasserie in Brussels offers not just a restaurant, but a bar, cigar lounge, and centralised dance space spread over 2000m².
-So kick back or get your dance on, in the knowledge the Eurostar and Thalys platforms are just next door!
+While other railway stations are content to proffer cafes and snack kiosks, the Midi Station Brasserie in Brussels offers not just a restaurant, but a bar, cigar lounge, and dance floor.
+So kick back or throw some moves, safe in the knowledge the Eurostar and Thalys platforms are just next door.

 Au Premier Restaurant, Zurich Bahnhof

-The Au Premier restaurant in Zurich train station looks over the Bahnhofstrausse and offers contemporary dining in historical surroundings.
-The food doesn’t come cheap, but it’s made up for with a creative menu that changes seasonally, attentive service and a refined atmosphere away from the chaos of the main station arcade.
-In summer, there’s literally a smorgasbord offering all the Swedish fare you can muster!
+The Au Premier restaurant in Zurich train station looks over the Bahnhofstrasse and offers contemporary dining in historical surroundings.
+The food doesn't come cheap, but it's made up for with a creative menu that changes seasonally, attentive service and a refined atmosphere away from the chaos of the main station arcade.
+In summer, there's an annual smorgasbord (literally!) to get stuck into.

-No station dining list would be complete without a mention of home turf.
-If you find yourself at St Pancras International with an hour or two to spare, you really should make the most of the in-station dining options.
-On the upper concourse opposite the famous Searcy’s Champagne bar is the St Pancras Grand Brasserie – an elegant eaterie that merges the old-fashioned glamour of train travel with a delectable British menu.
+On the upper concourse is the famous Searcy's Champagne bar, the perfect way to start or end a long journey.
+Opposite is St Pancras Grand Brasserie – an elegant eatery that merges the old-fashioned glamour of train travel with a delectable British menu.
 If you’re there on a Friday or a Sunday evening you may even be treated to a spot of soul or jazz music.
-If you’re struggling to pick what to have don’t worry: there’s a daily special each and every day to inspire you.